scbr-24/networked-casino-platform/README.md

 ### Aviator

 * The rules and phases of the game are in the specifications file.
 There isn't a limit on the amount of players that can get into the game, however, they are in a competing state to each other as the first 3 players that place a bet will play in the round, while the rest of the players will return to the main window.
-* As opposed to the Blackjack interface, Aviator can handle any number of connected players in the game because each client's window is consistent across rounds, apart from the players bar which has scroll functionality on a need-to-use basis.
+* As opposed to the Blackjack interface, Aviator can handle any number of connected players in the game because each client's window is consistent across rounds, apart from the players bar which has a scroll functionality on a need-to-use basis.
 The default limit of 3 bets is hard-coded and can be changed in ```T4/servidor/juegos/logica_aviator.py```, line 96.
 * The global round bets and results will be available for any player to see at the left side of their window in the players bar.
 This tracking is reset after the round ends, but the net profits and deposits are persistent as they are saved in the .csv files and shown in everyone's main window.
 * The flight pattern and exponential multiplier are calculated before the round begins, so the time the round will last is unknown but pre-determined beforehand.